Idar-Oberstein

 Idar-Oberstein ([ˌiːdaːɐ̯ ˈʔoːbɐˌʃtaɪn]) is a town in the Birkenfeld district in Rhineland-Palatinate, Germany.
 As a Große kreisangehörige Stadt (large city belonging to a district), it assumes some of the responsibilities that for smaller municipalities in the district are assumed by the district administration.
 Today's town of Idar-Oberstein is the product of two rounds of administrative reform, one in 1933 and the other in 1969, which saw many municipalities amalgamated into one.
-The various Stadtteile have, however, retained their original identities, which, aside from the somewhat more urban character encountered in Idar and Oberstein, tend to hearken back to each centre's history as a rural village.
+The various Stadtteile have, however, retained their original identities, which, aside from the somewhat more urban character encountered in Idar and Oberstein, tend to hark back to each centre's history as a rural village.
 Idar-Oberstein is known as a gemstone town, and also as a garrison town.
 It is also the largest town in the Hunsrück.

 Geography

 The town lies on the southern edge of the Hunsrück on both sides of the river Nahe.